open-policy-agent/opa/docs/docs/kafka-authorization.md

 At this point, you can exercise the policy.

-### 3. Exercise the policy that restricts consumer access to topics containing PII.
+### 3. Exercise the policy that restricts consumer access to topics containing PII

 This step shows how you can grant fine-grained access to services using Kafka.
 In this scenario, some services are allowed to read PII data while